kubrickfr/avsc-wiki/API.md

 Returns `0` if both objects are equal according to their [sort order][sort-order], `-1` if the first is smaller than the second , and `1` otherwise.
-Both objects are assumed to be valid instances of `type`, no checks are performed by this method.
+Comparing invalid objects is undefined behavior.

 ##### `type.compareBuffers(buf1, buf2)`